sjoshuam/word_choice_communities/README.md

 + Mode – Find best hyperparameters for each model and fit models
 + Eval - Analyse model performance and interpret models
 + Pptx - Generate briefing visualizations for key results
++ Topi - Cluster terms and associate clusters with parties
 + Show - generate poster visualization of the results
 + Test – Formulate tests to confirm code works as intended.